-Skip to main content
+Skip to Main Content

 Also called: neuroendocrine tumors

 Endocrine tumors affect the organs that make hormones.
-Hormones are chemicals that travel through your bloodstream and send signals that control body functions such as growth and development, metabolism, mood and reproduction.
+Hormones are chemicals that travel through your bloodstream and send signals that control body functions such as growth and development, metabolism, mood, and reproduction.

-• Low-grade cancers that grow and spread slowly.
+Most endocrine tumors in children noncancerous (benign) or low-grade cancers that grow and spread slowly.

+Symptoms of endocrine tumors vary according to tumor type.
 Where endocrine tumors begin determines the body functions they affect.
-These endocrine tumors occur in children and adolescents:

 • Ongoing pain in a specific area